Table of Contents

 Support is widely available.
 Therapy with a pregnancy-informed specialist, support groups, breathing exercises, and involving loved ones can help.
 In some cases, doctors may recommend safe medication.

 Your mental health matters.
 If you feel overwhelmed, talk to your doctor and make sure they document your emotional symptoms.
-These symptoms are a valid part of your personal injury claim.
+These symptoms may be included as part of the damages in your personal injury claim.

 Driving Safety Tips For Pregnant Women